mahimurrahman/3D_Portfolio/README.md

-# My Portfolio Website - Overview 🚀
+# Mahim's Portfolio

-This repository contains the open source version of my 3D portfolio website.
-Do check it out!
+This project is now maintained and presented by Mahim.
+All references to the original "kabir-portfolio" have been updated.
+This repo contains my 3D portfolio and related tools.

 ## Instructions 🛠️